Radser2001/FilmVault/README.md

 ## Future Enhancements
-- Add Genre Management
+- Add Genre Management.
-- Add Director Management
+- Add Director Management.
 - Add user authentication and authorization.
 - Implement search and filtering for movies.
 - Add more advanced features like movie reviews and ratings.